jamessimone/james-coding-blog/posts/intro.md

 Database.convertLead(lead);
 ```

-And we replaced them with statements like this:
+Were used, and we replaced them with statements like this (more on this in the [Mocking DML](/mocking-dml) post):

 ```java
 //in practice, these aren't static classes